garretbs/SR-Extractor/docs/index.md

 ### .68k.QZ files
 These are most likely Genesis ROMs.
 What do they have in common?
 * Similar naming scheme.
 Vectorman is named VECTMAN in both Sega Genesis Classics and the Steam version
-* 68k in filename
+* 68k in filename.
+Non-Genesis titles in the collection, such as Altered Beast (arcade) and Super Zaxxon, do not have .68k.QZ files.
+The former has three files: Charz.rom.qz, Program.rom.qz, and Sprites.rom.qz.
+The latter has GAMENAME.ROM.

 What's different?
 * Steam files are directly playable in emulator.
 PS2/PSP files are not.
 * File sizes are different.
 VECTMAN_UE.68K in Steam comes in at 2048kB.
 VECTMAN.68k.QZ is only 1026kB.
 ROMs from Steam are stored in a folder named "uncompressed ROMs," suggesting that the ones in SGC are in fact compressed
 * Steam ROMs include plaintext information in the header.
 PS2/PSP ROMs are just raw binary.
-* Non-Genesis titles in the collection, such as Altered Beast (arcade) and Super Zaxxon, do not have .68k.QZ files.
-The former has three files: Charz.rom.qz, Program.rom.qz, and Sprites.rom.qz.
-The latter has GAMENAME.ROM.

 <a name = "executables"></a>
 ## Directly booting the executables